 What are the most dangerous types of heavy equipment and machinery?

-If I was injured by heavy machinery at work, is my employer automatically responsible?
+If I was injured by heavy machinery, is my employer responsible?

 Your employer is not automatically responsible for your work-related injuries, but if they carry workers’ compensation insurance, your medical bills, and a portion of your lost wages should be covered.
 Fault is a non-issue in workers’ comp claims because this type of insurance automatically covers all work-related injuries without the need to prove negligence or wrongdoing.
 However, some Texas employers do not carry workers’ comp insurance.
 There are also situations where a third party (someone other than a co-worker or your employer) may have been responsible.
 In these situations, you may be able to seek compensation for medical care, lost income, and much more in civil court.